QCD matter at a finite magnetic field and nonzero chemical potential: The model

 In the HRG model, with the quantum statistics taken into account, the logarithm of the total grand canonical partition function of a gas of noninteracting free hadrons and resonances with volume $V$ and temperature $T$ is written as \cite{IPG_fluct_1}

 where $\textrm{ln}Z_i^{M/B}$ refers to the logarithm of the partition function for mesonic ($M$) or baryonic ($B$) particle species $i$ and is given by

-Here $d_i$ and $\mu_i$ are, respectively, the degeneracy and chemical potential of the particle species $i$, $\mu_i=B_i\mu_B+Q_i\mu_Q+S_i\mu_S$, where $B_i$, $Q_i$, and $S_i$ are, respectively, the baryon number, the electric charge, and the strangeness of the $i$th particle, $\mu_B$, $\mu_Q$, and $\mu_S$ are the corresponding chemical potentials; the upper sign corresponds to baryons (fermions) and the lower sign to mesons (bosons); $\varepsilon_i=\sqrt{m_i^2+p^2}$ is the energy of the particle $i$, with $m_i$ and $p$ being, respectively, its rest mass and momentum.
+Here $d_i$ and $\mu_i$ are, respectively, the degeneracy and chemical potential of the particle species $i$, $\mu_i=B_i\mu_B+Q_i\mu_Q+S_i\mu_S$, where $B_i$, $Q_i$, and $S_i$ are, respectively, the baryon number, the electric charge, and the strangeness of the $i$th particle, $\mu_B$, $\mu_Q$, and $\mu_S$ are the corresponding chemical potentials; the upper sign corresponds to baryons (fermions) and the lower sign to mesons (bosons); $\varepsilon_i=\sqrt{m_i^2+|\boldsymbol{p}|^2}$ is the energy of the particle $i$, with $m_i$ and $\boldsymbol{p}$ being, respectively, its rest mass and momentum.

 In the presence of a constant uniform magnetic field $eB$ pointing in the positive $z$ direction, we consider all particles to be point-like \cite{LQCD_6}.
-The energy levels of neutral particles are assumed to be unaffected, $\varepsilon_i^n=\sqrt{m_i^2+p^2}$.
-However, the charged particles would undergo Landau quantization perpendicular to the magnetic field \cite{Landau_quanta_1}.
+All neutral particles are assumed to be unaffected by the magnetic field, and the AMM effects are neglected.
+Thus the energy levels of neutral particles are $\varepsilon_i^n=\sqrt{m_i^2+|\boldsymbol{p}|^2}$.
+However, the charged particles would undergo Landau quantization perpendicular to the magnetic field \cite{QCD_properties_eB_2}.
 Consequently, their energy levels become \cite{Landau_quanta_3}

 where $q_i$, $p_z$, and $s_z$ are, respectively, the electric charge, the momentum, and the $z$ component of the spin $s_i$ for the particle $i$; the non-negative integer $l$ corresponds to the allowed Landau levels.
+In Eq. (\ref{eq:the_energy_charged_particle}), a Landé $g$-factor of 2 is assigned to all charged particles with nonzero spin and the AMM effects are ignored.

-Once the partition function is known, the pressures of the hadron resonance gas system is obtained by differentiation:
+Once the partition function is known, the pressure of the hadron resonance gas system is obtained by differentiation:

 where

 where $d'_i$ is the degeneracy factor other than spin.
 Here the momentum integrals in the pressure for the charged particles have been modified as \cite{HRG_2, mag_fluct_corre_HRG_0}

 With the utilization of the identity